Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Structural Stability

-Thus, from now on we'll exclusively study conditions for the structural stability of $\restr{\mathbf{\tilde{F}}}{C}$.
+Thus, from now on, we will exclusively study conditions for the structural stability of $\restr{\mathbf{\tilde{F}}}{C}$.
 In order to do so, remember that over $C$ acts a regular Filippov dynamics whose switching manifold is formed by the elements of

 where $\Sigma_{\theta} = \left\{ (x,\theta) ;~ x \in \mathbb{R} \right\}$.
 Therefore, without loss of generality for the previous results, it is natural to adopt the following definitions of equivalence and stability for $C$: